HEADINGTON, OXFORD

 This curate certainly did not mince his words: of Thomas, who was Vicar of St Andrew’s, he wrote: "His brother, the vicar, is in a state of such dependence on him that he cannot differ from him materially without danger of starvation."

-Just one year after this letter was written, on 24 October 1806, Henry died at the age of just 34 in Sidmouth in Devon.
+Less than four months later, at Sidmouth in Devon on 24 October 1806, Henry died at the age of just 34.
 The report of his death in Jackson’s Oxford Journal on 1 November 1806 reads:

 Yesterday se'nnight died at Sidmouth, where he had retired for the benefit of his health, in the 35th year of his age, Henry Mayne Whorwood, Esq, of Headington-house, near this city – a gentleman universally respected, and much lamented by a large circle of friends and acquaintances.
 He had for several years held the honourable post of Captain of the Oxford Loyal Troop of Cavalry.